darkstar/tdc-database/README.md

   format and use a backslash as path separator.
 If the name ends with a backslash, it represents a directory.

-  - `size`: The size of the file, on bytes.
+  - `size`: The size of the file, in bytes.
 If the entry is a directory, the size is always 0.
   Note that the reverse is not true, there can definitely be regular files that are 0 bytes in size.

   - `date`: The DOS timestamp of the file.
 This is where it gets tricky, as DOS did not check the timestamps for validity, and so "impossible" timestamps could exist, like 25:34:62.
-To handle that this field has two possible formats:
+To handle that, this field has two possible formats:

     - it is either a regular, valid ISO 8901 / RFC3339 timestamp, like `1995-11-11T06:11:10`